cloudposse/bastion/README.md

 Update user's default shell by running the command: `usermod -s /usr/bin/sudosh $username`.
 By default, `root` will automatically be updated to use `sudosh`.

 Use the `sudoreplay` command to audit/replay sessions.

-#### User Accounts & SSH Keys

-The `bastion` does not attempt to manage user accounts.
-We suggest using [GitHub Authorized Keys](https://github.com/cloudposse/github-authorized-keys) to provision user accounts and SSH keys.
-We provide a [chart](https://github.com/cloudposse/charts/incubator/bastion.git) of how we recommend doing it.

 ### Extending